vireshmanagooli/PriceComparisonEngine/README.md

        color:        'Available colors',
        link:         'Link to the product in the store',
        delivery:     'delivery of the product in days' ,
-       alert:        'Alert of price drop for particular product for a give store.'
+       alert:        'Alert of price drop for particular product for a give store.',
+       reviews:      [Array of Reviews],
 }
 </pre>